Rom7/rcm6-visualizacao_ufpe_2017_2_listas/README.md

 Lista 1 OK 100%
 Lista 2
     pb 1 OK 100%
     pb 2 : brush is not working as expected
+Lista 3
+    pb 1 OK 100%